 Effective with 2018 reporting, and to comply with the Consolidated Appropriations Act of 2015, Duke has started reporting Payments Received in Box 1.
 With this change, Box 2 will be left blank.
 In prior years, Duke reported “Amounts Billed” in Box 2.

 Box 4 – Adjustments to a Prior Year

 Box 4 reports adjustments including changes made to items originally reported in Box 1 or Box 2 in a prior calendar year.
-In 2018, during the transition to the “Payments Received” method, Box 4 will include amounts reported in Box 2 (“Amounts Billed”) in prior calendar years.
-Previously, Duke used the “Amounts Billed” rather than the “Payments Received” methodology.
-The “Amounts Billed” methodology is no longer permitted by the IRS.
+The amount reported in Box 4 represents a reduction in tuition billed during a prior calendar year.

 Box 5 – Scholarships or Grants

 Box 5 includes scholarships, grants, and payments from a corporate or government sponsor.
 Per IRS regulations, Box 5 includes any payments made by someone other than the student or family.

 The student must have taken classes for academic credit in any term that began during the 2019 calendar year.
 In addition, the student’s account must have had a payment or financial aid award posted in calendar year 2019 that was applied to qualified tuition and related expenses.